WikiWatershed/tr-55/README.md

 # tr-55

-A Python implementation of TR-55
+A Python implementation of TR-55.

+## Testing

+Run `nosetests` from within the project directory.